dotnet/docs/docs/visual-basic/language-reference/data-types/boolean-data-type.md

 -   **Type Characters.** `Boolean` has no literal type character or identifier type character.

--   **Framework Type.** The corresponding type in the .NET Framework is the <xref:System.Boolean?displayProperty=fullName> structure.
+-   **Framework Type.** The corresponding type in the .NET Framework is the <xref:System.Boolean?displayProperty=nameWithType> structure.

 ## Example
  In the following example, `runningVB` is a `Boolean` variable, which stores a simple yes/no setting.